Hello everyone! How is it going?

 So, what comes today?

-This time, we would like to talk about the disasters in old times.
+This time, we would like to inform you about the disasters in ancient times.

 The last one, fire, was a deadly problem for the ancient Japanese in the Edo era.